JackFlexington/python_project_showcase/webscraping/README.md

 * Selenium

 ## How it works
-Though it shows the browser, this is purely for illustrative purposes (and testing)... however everything runs better when the browser is ran in "headless" mode.
-Meaning the graphical porition of the web browser doesn't render but still exists.
+Though it shows the browser, this is purely for illustrative purposes (and testing)... things run much better when the browser is executed in "headless" mode.
+Meaning the graphical porition of the web browser doesn't render but still is able to function.

 ### Procedures:
 * Start Firefox browser.